cado-security/product-help/docs/cado-response/discovery-import/import/azure/azure-storage.md

 # Azure Storage Support

-The Cado platform supports acquistion of data from Azure Blob Storage.
+The Cado platform supports acquisition of data from Azure Blob Storage.
 The two main use cases for this are:

-* Analyzing disk images or zip files that have been uploaded to an Azure Blob Storage continer as part of an investigation
+* Analyzing disk images or zip files that have been uploaded to an Azure Blob Storage container as part of an investigation
 * Analyzing the contents of an Azure Blob Storage container for any uploaded content that could be part of an incident

 Select an Azure subscription, and select the storage account, select the container and the click the download icon for the appropriate blob.